International Accreditation Program for Human-centered Approach

 • Academic Education & Research

-Roles active in academic, school or other non-commercial organizations in education and training in the field of human-centered design, usability, as well as research roles in the field.
+being active in academic, school or other non-commercial organizations in education and training in the field of human-centered design, usability, as well as research roles in the field.

 What kind of education did you have?
 In which area or academic field did you graduate?
 What training did you get?
 Regardless of university, college, school or vocational training – select the field of your last diploma.
 This list consists of typical areas that are considered to relate scientifically to human-centered design and UX/Usability.
 If your area of education is not listed, just notify us about that area.
 For proof, upload a copy of your diploma.